b1nwal/MixerMoji/README.md

 # MixerMoji
-A discord bot for interfacing with google's emoji kitchen
+A discord bot for mixing up emojis

 ## Contributors